It only works if people use it.

 Map fields with a translation sheet; prefer picklists over free-text.

-If rescuing a messy CRM, create a sandbox instance and start over.
+If rescuing a messy CRM: create a sandbox instance and start fresh.

 > Make the Right Thing the Easy Thing.

 Adoption follows design and leadership rituals.
-Give each role a clean layout and a small set of saved views, then run weekly meetings from CRM.
+Give each role a clean layout and a small set of saved views, then run weekly meetings from CRM — not from exports.

-Provide 3–5 saved views/dashboards per role; review them in weekly standups.
+3–5 saved views per role — review them in weekly standups.

-Micro-training (10–15 min videos/GIFs) plus office hours for questions.
+Micro-training — 10–15 min videos or GIFs, plus regular office hours for questions.

-No spreadsheets rule: owner must enforce without exceptions.
+No spreadsheets rule — the owner must enforce it without exceptions.

 You don't need a big-bang rollout.